 Do you know the difference between contingency reserves and operating funds?

 In Arlington, the Commonwealth of Virginia requires that all real estate licensees manage escrow funds in a particular manner.
 Most importantly the Commonwealth requires that escrow funds are properly accounted for at all times.
 In additional all escrow funds must be kept separate from operating funds.
-The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for buyers (and sometimes sellers) as we'll as contingency reserve funds for property owners.
+The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for buyers (and sometimes sellers) as we'll as contingency reserve funds for landlord clients.

 Contingency reserve is a special type of escrow.

 When a repair bill arises we use money in the contingency reserve account to pay that bill.
 When bills are paid in this manner the account is depleted.
 When the account is missing funds, at the end of the month when new rents are paid, Nesbitt Realty replenishes the count with money withheld from this rent.
 As property managers, Nesbitt Realty prepares a statement each month to show if/when money is depleted and how/when money is replenished into the contingency reserve account.

-Nesbitt Realty's Guide to Real Estate is a free resource for everyone who needs to review important real estate information about Arlington and neighboring areas.
-The Guide to Real Estate has information about what has sold and what is for sale, and some compelling facts that you might not be aware of.
-Also, our Guide features many of the fundamentals of life in Arlington.
-Yes, most of this is useful for buyers and sellers, but real estate investors and tenants may also find the facts to be quite useful.
+Nesbitt Realty's Guide to Real Estate is a handy tool for anyone who wants to investigate real estate facts about Arlington and neighboring communities.
+The Guide to Real Estate has data about what has sold and what is on the market, and a few compelling facts that you might not know.
+Also, our Guide highlights quite a few of the elements of living in Arlington.
+Yes, all of this is helpful for purchasers and sellers, but rental investors and renters will also find the facts to be quite eye-opening.

 a good source for rental investors in Arlington